 How to Disable Ads in Firefox on Android With AdLock

 We hope you have already installed AdLock but if not, go to this link and follow three simple steps of installation.
-Now it’s time to adjust AdLock’s settings for Firefox Browser.
+Now it’s time to adjust AdLock’s settings for Firefox Nightly.

-Open an application, tap the overflow menu (“⋮” in the right top corner of the browser), and press Check updates.
-In a new menu tap UPDATE ALL.
+Open an application, tap the hamburger menu button (“≡”) in the top left corner of the screen and press Settings.
+In a new menu tap Check for updates and then the big red button Update.

 Enable HTTPS filtering